macbook pro displaying group of people

 Job Security

-Through 2029, registered nurses are predicted to be among the top jobs in demand, with jobs growing at a pace faster than average at 7%.
-Many states have not yet mandated a BSN degree for RN licensure, but many employers strongly prefer nurses with a BSN degree.
+Through 2029, registered nurses are predicted to be among the top jobs in demand, with jobs growing faster than average at 7%.
+Many states still need to mandate a BSN degree for RN licensure, but many employers strongly prefer nurses with a BSN degree.
 Nurses with a BSN are also better prepared to continue their education in nursing through graduate school.

 According to the American Association of Colleges of Nursing (AACN), employers value graduates of ABSN programs since these graduates are often more mature, more dedicated, and possess skills that can be easily transferred into nursing.